Java OOPs – What is Object Oriented Programming?

 • A child class can not inherit private members of parent class.
 However, If parent class have public or protected methods such as getters and setters for accessing private members.
 They can be accessed in child class also.

-Polymorphism
+Polymorphism in Java

 The word Polymorphism is comprises of two different words ‘poly’ which means ‘many’ and ‘morphs’ which means ‘form’.
 Polymorphism is the ability to present same entity with different forms.
 For example: A man can be a father, son or husband at the same time.

-Type Of Polymorphism
+Types Of Polymorphism in Java

 In Java, we can achieve polymorphism using two different ways.